Philippines Manny Pacquiao To Run For President In 2022 - UrduPoint

 Philippines' Manny Pacquiao To Run For President In 2022

-Manila, Sept 19 (UrduPoint / Pakistan Point News - 19th Sep, 2021 ) :Philippine boxer-turned-politician Manny Pacquiao declared Sunday he will run for president in 2022, ending months of speculation about whether the legendary fighter would seek the country's top job.
+Manila, Sept 20 (UrduPoint / Pakistan Point News - 20th Sep, 2021 ) :Philippine boxing superstar Manny Pacquiao declared he will run for president in 2022, vowing to tackle poverty and corruption as he seeks to win over voters with his rags-to-riches story.

-"The time is now -- we are ready to rise to the challenge of leadership," said Pacquiao, as he accepted the nomination of a rival faction in President Rodrigo Duterte's ruling party.
+"The time is now -- we are ready to rise to the challenge of leadership," Pacquiao -- currently a senator -- said Sunday, as he accepted the nomination of a rival faction in President Rodrigo Duterte's ruling party.

 Pacquiao, who entered politics in 2010 as a congressman before being elected to the Senate, has long been expected to make a tilt for the country's highest office.

-The 42-year-old is deeply admired in the archipelago nation for his generosity and hauling himself out of poverty to become one of the world's greatest and wealthiest boxers.
+The 42-year-old is deeply admired by many in the archipelago nation for his generosity and hauling himself out of poverty to become one of the world's greatest and wealthiest boxers.

-His boxing credentials along with fighting poverty and corruption are likely to be the key themes of his campaign.
+But his support for Duterte's deadly drug war, and previous comments describing gay couples as "worse than animals", have earned the high school drop-out plenty of detractors.

 "For those asking what are my qualifications, have you ever experienced hunger?"
 Pacquiao asked the national assembly held by the anti-Duterte faction of PDP-Laban.